 Generally, I have picked all of the leaves, stems and taken the bad berries out of the bucket before I bring them into the house.
 I run the water over them to wash them up a few at a time.
 Then I put them into another strainer and wait for them to dry.

 I place the wax paper onto a cookie sheet (you don’t have to use wax paper it just makes it easier to take them off of the cookie sheet.)
 I put the raspberries on the cookie sheet in a thin layer and put it flat in the freezer.
 I make sure it is a thin layer and try not to have any of them really touching.

 I freeze them overnight.
 Then I take them off of the cookie sheet and put them into freezer bags for storage, and put them back into the freezer to enjoy later.
 By freezing the on the cookie sheet first they are not all stuck together in a glob.
 This makes it easier to take out the amount I want and use them later.

-Another way to store them long-term is on your food dryer.
-Just put them on the drying racks and plug it in.
-I like to just eat the dry ones or you can put them into smoothies and other drinks.
-You could also make fruit leather in your food dryer.
+Another way to store them long-term is drying them in a food dryer.
+After washing them good and letting them sit in the strainer to dry put them on the drying racks and turn it on.
+I like to eat the dry ones or you can put them into smoothies and other drinks.
+You also have the option to reconstitute them in water.